Back to Research

 Destination-Specific Risks

 Risk profiles vary significantly by destination.
-Saudi Arabia and Kuwait operate strict kafala systems that tie workers to individual sponsors, creating structural power imbalances.
-The UAE has implemented partial reforms, including wage protection systems and limited labor mobility, but enforcement remains inconsistent.
-Jordan and Lebanon, which host significant numbers of Bangladeshi domestic workers, have experienced high-profile cases of abuse and trafficking.
-Malaysia's plantation and manufacturing sectors employ Bangladeshi workers under conditions that have drawn scrutiny from the US State Department's Trafficking in Persons report.
+Saudi Arabia and Kuwait operate strict kafala systems that tie workers to individual sponsors.
+The UAE has introduced partial reforms including a wage protection system and limited labor mobility, but enforcement remains inconsistent and the system structurally favors employers.
+Jordan and Lebanon, which host significant Bangladeshi domestic workers, have experienced documented cases of abuse and trafficking.
+Malaysia's plantation and manufacturing sectors, where Bangladeshi workers are concentrated, have drawn scrutiny from the US State Department's Trafficking in Persons report and have contributed to the G2G suspension that has curtailed the Malaysia corridor since 2022.

-Gender-responsive migration: Effective protection requires a three-tier approach: pre-departure (rights awareness training, contract literacy, emergency contact registration), in-destination (female-staffed complaint hotlines, shelter access, legal aid), and post-return (trauma counseling, skills recognition, economic reintegration).
-Bangladesh's Wage Earners' Welfare Fund ($450M corpus) focuses primarily on departure-side services and emergency repatriation rather than comprehensive protection.
+Gender-responsive migration: Effective protection requires a three-tier approach: pre-departure (rights awareness training, contract literacy, emergency contact registration with WEWB), in-destination (female-staffed complaint hotlines in every Gulf mission, shelter access, legal aid), and post-return (trauma counseling, skills recognition, economic reintegration).
+The BNP government's planned Probashi Card, if designed to include health insurance and emergency fund access, could strengthen the first and third tiers.
+The in-destination gap requires bilateral negotiation with Gulf counterparts, a longer-term diplomatic investment.

 Chapter 5